‘Grace & Frankie’ Season 3 Hits Netflix — See The New Man Standing In Their Way

 That revelation came to light at the end of the show’s second season.
 Now, Grace and Frankie are forging ahead with the company to avoid humiliation after informing their joint family gathering of their business plans, Jane Fonda told Entertainment Weekly.

-“Yes, they’re doing it partly to save face after the way season 2 ended, but Grace also really wants to be a business woman and is very good at it, unlike Frankie.
+“Yes, they’re doing it partly to save face after the way Season 2 ended, but Grace also really wants to be a business woman and is very good at it, unlike Frankie.
 She’s the main hitch because Frankie, being what she is, is just not good business; she’s difficult to reign in and I end up having to tell her what to do because she just blows it all the time.”

 Peter Gallagher’s character isn’t the only obstacle standing in the way of Grace and Frankie in the new season’s episodes.
 Indeed, Jane Fonda confirmed that Grace and Frankie will face several setbacks as the duo becomes fully focused on their sex toy business.